AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/designing-interactive-webinars.md

 ---
 # Designing Interactive Webinars {#designing-interactive-webinars}

-Design your webinar to your liking.
+Learn how to design your webinar to suit your needs.

 1. Select your event and click **Design Webinar**.